Promoting local agriculture on Salt Spring Island & Southern Gulf Islands by acquiring, managing and leasing land for farming.

 We believe that food sustainability is a social, cultural and economic priority.
 We are committed to protecting agricultural land for future generations.
 The SSI Farmland Trust is part of a community of organizations intent on increasing food sustainability on Salt Spring Island.
 In the short term we are all working to put more local food on more Salt Spring Island tables so that everyone gets a taste of the delicious difference between imported food that travels thousands of kilometres compared with field-ripened fresh food that is grown right here at home.

 We run three programs on Salt Spring Island.
-The Farm Centre is currently under construction to provide a facility for storage and processing of farm produce from all over the island.
+The Root, currently under construction, will provide a facility for storage and processing of farm produce from all over the island.
 The Burgoyne Valley Community Farm offers 60 acres of fine valley farmland for lease to farmers.
 The Shaw Family Community Gardens are adjacent to Burgoyne Valley Community Farm and provide 96 garden plots to anyone wanting to grow food.
 Click here for an overview of all of our programs and to find out how you can get involved.

 What We Do